panoplymedia/challenges/log_processing/README.md

 +------------+---------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------+-----------+
 ```

-To get some requests with gaps, try this query:
+To get some requests with gaps, try this query, which checks if byteRanges has more than one range:
 ```
 > select * from delivered where size(byteRanges) > 1
 +---------------+---------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------+-------------------------+